Who are the Tällberg Foundation Global Leaders?

 When will the Prizes be announced and awarded?

-The Global Leaders 2016 will join the Global Leaders 2015 and other selected participants in a workshop on leadership in the 21st century to be convened on November 28-30, 2016 in Amsterdam, The Netherlands.
-The award ceremony will be held on November 29 as part of that workshop
+The Global Leaders 2017 will join the Global Leaders 2015 and 2016 and other selected participants in a workshop on leadership in the 21st century to be convened on November 28-29, 2017 in New York, USA The award ceremony will be held on November 29 at the Paley Center for Media.

 Why does the Foundation support a leadership prize?

-We believe that singling out one or two truly outstanding leaders and providing them with significant cash awards not only helps their work, but also encourages the global conversation about leadership that we hope to provoke.
+We believe that singling out truly outstanding leaders with significant cash awards not only helps their work, but also encourages the global conversation about leadership that we hope to provoke.

 How is the prize funded?